rajannpatel/landscape-docs/en/landscape-use-cases.md

     until you approve them.
 To approve the tasks, click select 'All' and click the 'Approve' button at the bottom of the page.

-## How do I keep a set of machines automatically up to date?
+## Keep a set of machines automatically up to date

 The best way is to use [upgrade profiles], which rely on access groups.
 If an access group is already setup for the group of machines you want to keep